martinberger-ch/oci-monitoring/README.md

 # Installation Guide for OCI Monitoring with Steampipe.io

 This guide shows you how to install and setup a nice monitoring solution based on Steampipe.io, Docker and Co.

-Steampipe.io is a framework, where you can query Oracle Cloud Infrastructure resources by SQL language.
+Steampipe - select * from cloud - is a powerful tool where you can interact to Cloud providers like Oracle Cloud Infrastructure, Azure, AWS and many more with SQL statements.
+Steampipe is an open source project and uses plugins to communicate with the providers.
+In the background, there is a PostgreSQL server running with the Steampipe Postgres Foreign Data Wrapper.
+The server provides an interface where you can run query against with other languages like Python.
+In this guide, we install the infrastructure as docker containers, configure the OCI access and gather information by Python scripts to monitor the result in a Grafana dashboard.

 This guide is tested in OL 8 running on Oracle Cloud Infrastructure.